-Designed to encourage active travel, improve air quality and make streets greener, parklets incorporate elements such as seating, tables, planters, green roofs, bike parking and lighting to reflect the location's character and needs.
+Designed to encourage active travel, improve air quality and make streets greener, parklets can incorporate seating, tables, planters, green roofs, bike parking and lighting.
+Each parklet is carefully designed to reflect the character of its location while providing a practical and attractive public space.

 Improves air quality